Contribute to HER2-positive metastatic colorectal cancer treatment research

 Participants may be able to take part in the clinical research study if they:

-- Have cancer that is RAS-WT and HER2-positive
+• Have cancer that is RAS and HER2-positive

 Why Participate?

-People who qualify and decide to participate in the clinical research study will help advance medical knowledge about RAS-WT, HER2-positive metastatic colorectal cancer.
+People who qualify and decide to participate in the clinical research study will help advance medical knowledge about normal RAS, HER2‑positive metastatic colorectal cancer.

 Clinical Research Study Participation and Safety